 One way that people often get stuck in negative thoughts is by not acknowledging the good things happening in their life, even if it doesn’t seem like there is much to celebrate.6 (Hello Quarantine 2020!)
 According to Harvard Health, gratitude is associated with stronger feelings of happiness, which can lead to a much more positive outlook on life.

 Gratitude is an elusive action that can be tricky to nail down for you.
-Simple ways you can begin to cultivate gratitude in your everyday life is by keeping a gratitude journal, writing thank you notes, or taking a moment to be thankful for one thing about a person you love (especially when you are angry or upset at them).6
+A great way to begin to cultivate gratitude in your everyday life is by keeping a gratitude journal, which I'll discuss more in a minute.
+Other simple ideas are writing thank you notes, filling a gratitude jar, saying things you're thankful for around the dinner table, or taking a moment to be thankful for one thing about a person you love (especially when you are angry or upset at them).6 Though these do make great Thanksgiving dinner activities, gratitude isn't just for a certain time of the year!
+It's a great idea for adults and kids of all ages to practice regularly.

 #2 - Make Time for Quality Time

-Another way that one can develop a more positive outlook on life is by spending quality time with others.7 While this is difficult during COVID, strong relationships improve not only your positive emotions, but can strengthen your immune system as well!
+Another way that one can develop a more positive outlook on life is by spending quality time with others.7 While this is difficult at the beginning of the COVID pandemic, strong relationships improve not only your positive emotions, but can strengthen your immune system as well!

 Friendships often get neglected in the busyness of life for very understandable reasons.
 It is so vital (literally) to make some space for your friends that give you life.
 It doesn’t need to be a lot of time or all the time, but some time.
-I like to prompt my clients to think about who they would like to be at their 90’s birthday party, celebrating their life.
+I like to prompt my clients to think about who they would like to be at their 90th birthday party, celebrating their life.
 Strong relationships that last through the years do take effort and can’t be fully neglected.
+This would also be the perfect time to express gratitude for their friendship and how they have brought you greater happiness in life.

 #3 - Move in a Fun Way